jamie-usp/live-demo/README.md

-# Unified Streaming Live Origin Demo
+# Unified Streaming Live Origin Demo (3 Encoder Ingest)

 This demonstration shows a [Unified Streaming](http://www.unified-streaming.com/products/unified-origin) Origin setup with a Live publishing point and uses [FFmpeg](https://ffmpeg.org/) as an encoder to push an input stream.